 Thumbs down for digital currencies

 - News came out in the past few days that Facebook is “re-thinking” Libra.
-Most significantly due to the pressure (resistance) from regulators, Facebook is unlikely to create its own crypto-currency.
-Instead, it now talks about a digital currencies linked to existing fiat currencies (why Facebook needs to do this is unclear).
+Most significantly due to the pressure (resistance) from regulators, Facebook is unlikely to create its own cryptocurrency.
+Instead, it now talks about a digital currency linked to existing fiat currencies (why Facebook needs to do this is unclear).

-- Values of bitcoin and Ripple seemed largely un-interested with the news.
-Perhaps, the unlikelihood of a fully independent new digital currency was already baked into the price.
+- Values of bitcoin and Ripple seemed largely uninterested in the news.
+Perhaps the unlikelihood of a fully independent new digital currency was already baked into the price.